 - 2 tablespoons unsalted butter

-- pinch of grated nutmeg (optional)
+- pinch of grated nutmeg

-1 cup whole milk
+- 1 cup whole milk

-- 1 garlic clove, minced
+- 1 garlic clove minced

 - 1 tablespoon all-purpose flour

 - 1 tablespoon minced fresh thyme

-Cook onion in 1 T butter in a pot over moderately low heat, stirring, until softened.
+Cook onion in 1 tablespoon butter in a pot over moderately low heat, stirring, until softened.
 Add chard stems and nutmeg; cook, stirring, until vegetables are tender, about 8 minutes.
 Increase the heat and add the leaves in large handfuls, stirring, until all of the greens are wilted.
 Season with salt.
 Transfer the greens to a colander and press out liquid.

-Spread half of potatoes in a greased 8×8″ baking dish.
+Spread half of potatoes in a greased 8x8" baking dish.
 Sprinkle with some of the herbs and cheese.
 Distribute half of greens over cheese, then more herbs and cheese over it.
 Pour half of sauce over then continue with remaining sweet potatoes, herbs, cheese and then greens and herbs.
 Pour remaining sauce over, pressing vegetables slightly to submerge.
 Sprinkle with remaining cheese.